Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We always concentrate on the timely completion of a project and delivering it to the User as quickly as possible.
-I will try to keep up with the schedule and deliver the project for testing to the User.
-But all the time I would like to have a second look at the overall design and appearance of the Forms and Reports in a relaxed atmosphere and bring in some improvements with whatever new tricks that I can think of at that point in time, besides incorporating the requirements suggested by the user.
+In most projects, our primary focus is always on completing the work on time and delivering it to the user as quickly as possible.
+I make every effort to stay on schedule and ensure that the user receives the application for testing without delay.
+However, I also like to take a second look at the overall design and appearance of the Forms and Reports in a more relaxed frame of mind.
+This allows me to introduce some improvements, explore new ideas, and incorporate enhancements—alongside the requirements suggested by the user.

 1. Command Button Animation